 Not only does your Blackstone need an initial seasoning before you ever use it, you will also need to season it after the EACH meal.

-Sure, it gets easy over time and is essentially a part of the cleaning process, it’s just a headache sometimes.
+Sure, it gets easier over time and is an essential part of the cleaning process, but, it’s also just a headache sometimes.

 If you don’t know where to start with seasoning, you can check out our guide to seasoning a Blackstone here.

-Moisture and Blackstone Griddles do NOT mix.
+Moisture and a Blackstone Griddle do NOT mix.
 But, here is the problem, you have to use your Blackstone outside and most sane people store their Blackstone Grills outside.

 Do you know what else is outside waiting for your pretty new Griddle?